 Certain adventures call for the perfect banana bread, and this was one of them.
 You can't really know what to expect regarding the weather when someone invites you to a late-October wedding near Monterey, California.
 A wedding at an off-season summer camp.
 I thought there was a good chance I'd be wearing Wellies under whatever dress I picked out, sloshing around in puddles.
 Not the case!
 The sun was strong, old moss-laced oak trees lent some shade, and the guests swam, shot rifles, barn danced, and drank plenty of bubbles at this multi-day fête.
 Knowing I couldn't go off to camp without a couple treats in my bag, I wrapped a massive piece of Melissa Clark's Lemony Olive Oil Banana Bread in parchment paper and tucked it away for snacking later.

-If you drive south, and then a bit east from Monterey, the landscape changes from the big horizons, slates and blues of the coast to rolling, golden hills, warmer temperatures, craggy trees, and horse properties.
-I grew up north of here by an hour, also inland in a similar way - oak trees, hills, yellow/gold, hot days that extend into warm nights.
+If you drive south, and then a bit east from Monterey, the landscape changes.
+It goes from the big horizons, slates and blues of the coast to rolling, golden hills, warmer temperatures, craggy trees, and horse properties.
+I grew up north of here by an hour, also inland in a similar way.
+Filled with oak trees, hills, yellow/gold, and hot days that extend into warm nights.
 The setting of the wedding felt incredibly familiar to me.
 In a way, those trees, the colors, that sky have always been a part of my life.
 It was nice.
-And I suppose it goes without saying, I was happy to have a camera with me to try to capture some moments from the wedding, as well as some shots that share a sense of what I love about this part of California.
+And I suppose it goes without saying, I was happy to have a camera with me to try to capture some moments from the wedding.
+Plus some shots that share a sense of what I love about this part of California.

 The banana bread - it's amazing.
 And, if you ask me, best served on a picnic table.
 There were a couple tiny tweaks I made to Melissa's recipe (it's one of about a dozen recipes I tagged from her new book, Cook This Now).
 Instead of using a loaf pan, I couldn't resist baking it in the bundt pan I recently picked up in an antique store.
 And, because I love the flavor combination of lemon and brown sugar, I worked some brown (muscovado) sugar into the icing.
 The icing sets up firm, and wrapped in paper (and taped or tied), slices won't mess up your purse (or suitcase).
 The cake is made with a good amount of whole wheat flour, generously chocolate-studded, with a good zing of lemon in the cake itself (and from the icing).